AAulicino/Unity-Coroutines-for-NSubstitute/README.md

 ICoroutineRunner runner = CoroutineSubstitute.Create();
 ```

-To preserve the Syntax provided by NSubstitute, this alternate version can be done instead
+To preserve the Syntax provided by NSubstitute, this alternate version can be used instead:

 ```
 ICoroutineRunner runner = Substitute.ForPartsOf<CoroutineRunnerSubstitute>();